1. Partner with An ADA Website Compliance Agency

 4. Put in The Work

 Once the project has been properly road mapped, it’s time to get to work remediating your website.
-Your developer will begin to work through the various compliance deliverables and communicate how these changes will positively affect your site’s visitors experience.
-Below are some common ADA issues and the resolutions:
+We as your developer will begin to work through the various compliance deliverables and communicate how these changes will positively affect your site’s visitors experience.
+Below are some common ADA issues and the resolutions in making an ADA compliant website:

 - The images on your site must have alt. text tags associated with them in the event they do not render on a device or the user is visually disabled and is unable to see the image.
 The alternative text will clearly describe what that element is for a visitor’s screen reader.
 Without that tag, screen readers will not understand what information is being presented.